tSU-RooT/neje-ui/README.md

 # neje-ui

-Not Embed, Just Execute for UI in golang.
+Not Embed, Just Execute chrome browser for UI in golang.
+For now just a PoC(proof of concept).
+Don't believe so much :)

 ## Overview